What you'll need Resident Hand Book

 your unwanted items.
 You are expected to leave your room

 Complete your Room Inspection.
-The RA will bring your original
+CLC staff will bring your

-Room Inspection Inventory Form to assess the condition of
+original Room Inspection Inventory Form to assess the

-your room while you are present.
-Charges for any cleaning,
+condition of your room while you are present.
+Charges for

-damage, or missing items are split among roommates unless
+any cleaning, damage, or missing items are split among

 Check Out in Person at the CLC office.
 Go in person to the CLC

-office during desk hours and submit your fob and your Room
+office during desk hours and submit your Room Inspection

 Manage Your Mail When You Move Out.
 Take steps to ensure your mail